philcryer/fak3r.com/content/post/2024-01-09-fixing-ssh-issues-in-windows.md

 ---snip---
 ```

-* Then I created and poplulated my `~/.ssh/config` to point to the new key, my username and the hosts I need to connect to.
-Again: DO NOT do any `chmod 0600 ~/.ssh/*` nonsense in git-bash or [cygwin](https://cygwin.com/), you'll be unhappy - trust me.
+* Then I created and poplulated my ~/.ssh/config to point to the new key, my username and the hosts I need to connect to.
+Again: DO NOT do any chmod 0600 ~/.ssh/* action using git-bash or [cygwin](https://cygwin.com/), you'll be unhappy - trust me.

-My `.ssh/config` for example
+My current/new .ssh/config:

 ```
 Host *